shakyav/openshift-intern-workshop/README.md

 pre-commit install
 ```

-Now every time you do a git commit a set of checks will be run against your changes and errors will be reported and some even fixed automatically.
+Now, when you `git commit` a set of checks will be run against your changes and errors will be reported or even fixed automatically.

 ### Deploy the application

 We need to deploy our application now.
-To verify you are successfully logged into OpenShift, you can run a following command
+To verify you are successfully logged into OpenShift, you can run the following command:

 ```
 oc project